Soaring electricity bills are the latest inflation flashpoint

 "To get decent, healthy food, the prices are extremely high," said Brown, in Tuscaloosa.

 That's keeping the Federal Reserve on guard, even as overall inflation was tempered last month by the steep drop in gasoline prices.
-Gas prices tumbled nearly 9% during August to $3.84 a gallon, according to the American Automobile Association.
+Gas prices tumbled nearly 40 cents a gallon during August to $3.84, according to the American Automobile Association.

 Gasoline prices are among the most visible in the country, and they often carry an outsize psychological impact.
 As pump prices have declined, Americans' worries about inflation have also eased a bit.